Overview: Azure serverless with Azure Logic Apps and Azure Functions

-Serverless applications offer benefits of an increase in speed of development, reduction in required code, and simplicity with scale.
-This article goes into the different attributes of serverless solutions, and Azure serverless offerings.
+Serverless apps offer benefits such as increased development speed, reduced code, simplicity, and scale.
+This article covers the different attributes of serverless solutions and Azure serverless offerings.

 What is serverless?

-Serverless doesn't mean there are no servers - it just means the developer doesn't have to worry about servers.
+Serverless doesn't mean there are no servers, but rather developers don't have to worry about servers.
 A large part of traditional application development is answering questions around scaling, hosting, and monitoring solutions to meet the demands of the application.
-With Serverless, these questions are taken care of as part of the solution.
-In addition, Serverless applications are billed on a consumption-based plan.
-If the application is never used, a charge is never incurred.
-These features allow developers to focus solely on the business logic of the solution.
+With serverless, these questions are taken care of as part of the solution.
+In addition, serverless apps are billed on a consumption-based plan.
+If the app is never used, no charge is incurred.
+These features help developers focus solely on a solution's business logic.

-The core services in Azure around Serverless are Azure Functions and Azure Logic Apps.
-Both of these solutions follow the principles above, and allow developers to build robust cloud applications with minimal code.
+The core Azure services for serverless are Azure Logic Apps and Azure Functions.
+Both solutions follow the previously described principles and help developers to build robust cloud apps with minimal code.

 Azure Logic Apps provides a way to simplify and implement scalable integrations and workflows in the cloud.
-It provides a visual designer to model and automate your process as a series of steps called a workflow.
-There are many connectors across cloud and on-premises services to quickly connect a serverless app to other APIs.
-A logic app begins with a trigger (like 'When an account is added to Dynamics CRM') and after firing can begin many combinations actions, conversions, and condition logic.
-Logic Apps is a great choice when orchestrating different Azure Functions in a process - especially when the process requires interacting with an external system or API.
+This service provides a visual designer to model and automate your process as a series of steps called a workflow.
+There are many connectors across cloud services and on-premises systems that quickly connect a serverless app to other APIs.
+Every logic app begins with a trigger, such as "When an account is added to Dynamics CRM".
+After the trigger fires, the workflow can run combinations of actions, conversions, and conditional logic.
+Logic Apps is a great choice when orchestrating different Azure Functions in a process, especially when the process requires interacting with an external system or API.

-How can I build and deploy Serverless applications in Azure?
+How can I build and deploy serverless apps in Azure?